hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

-A `witness` is calculated in the same way as the accumulator (as described [here](#publishing-the-initial-initial-revocation-registry-entry-object)), except the revocation status of the credential being proven as not revoked is **not** included in the calculation.
+A `witness` is calculated in the same way as the accumulator (as described [here](#publishing-the-initial-initial-revocation-registry-entry-object)), except the tails file factor of the credential being proven as not revoked is **not** included in the calculation.
 All of the tails file entries from the other unrevoked credentials **are** included.